Default-Dark-Mode/.github/README.md

 using Ruby, JavaScript, HTML, and CSS.

 #### Schmichael
-Schmichael is a DevOps engineer with experience building CI/Cd pipelines and container orchestration using Ansible, Terraform, Docker, Kubernetes, and Amazon Web Services (AWS).
+Schmichael is a DevOps engineer with experience in pipeline automation
+and container orchestration using Ansible, Terraform, Docker, Kubernetes, and Amazon Web Services (AWS).